english-blog/english-blog.github.io/_posts/2011-11-02-wired-for-thought-how-the-brain-is-shaping-the-future-of-the-internet-jeffrey-stibel-book-review.md

 title: Wired for Thought - How the Brain Is Shaping the Future of the Internet
 date: 2011-11-02
 comments: false
-excerpt: Jeffrey Stibel is a brain scientist and entrepreneur, who is the chairman of BrainGate, a brain-implant company that allows people to use their thoughts to control electrical devices and also the president of web.com which helps entrepreneurs to grow their business in the web.
-Most importantly, this book is recommended by my all time favorite author John Assaraf.
-What else you need to read this book?.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"